ahmedessawy10/ahmedessawy10/README.md

 <p align="left">I'm a passionate Full-Stack Web Developer with a keen interest in creating immersive web experiences that seamlessly blend functionality and design.
 My tech stack includes:

--Backend: PHP, Laravel
+- Backend: PHP, Laravel
--Frontend: Angular
+- Frontend: Angular
--Current Learning:  DevOps, AWS
+- Current Learning:  DevOps, AWS
 I enjoy exploring new technologies and continuously pushing the boundaries of what's possible in web development.
 Beyond coding, I'm also the founder of a real estate agency and the creator of Brave, a modern cleaning supplies brand.

 🌍 Fluent in Arabic and currently learning German, I love connecting with people from diverse backgrounds and collaborating on innovative projects.